 Pelvic pain — pain in the area between the hips and below the belly button — affects roughly half of American women.
 Yet, many do not know why they have pain and often feel uncomfortable discussing it with their doctor.
 Read on to learn about three conditions that can cause pelvic pain and the treatment options for each.

 Adhesions can form as the body heals from a vaginal or yeast infection, and inflammations from conditions such as pelvic inflammatory disease (PID) or chlamydia.
-Similarly, adhesions can develop in response to a pelvic surgery such as C-section, hysterectomy or myomectomy.
+Similarly, adhesions can develop in response to a pelvic surgery such as a C-section, hysterectomy, or myomectomy.
 Once pelvic adhesions form, they can remain in the body for a lifetime, causing pain and dysfunction.

 Until recently, the only option medical science has offered for treating adhesions has been lysis of adhesions, a surgical procedure in which the surgeon cuts or burns the adhesions.
 Unfortunately, lysis of adhesions has two major drawbacks:

-- the risks associated with anesthesia and infection
+- The risks associated with anesthesia and infection

 Clear Passage therapists treat adhesions naturally using a hands-on manual therapy, the Wurn Technique®.
-Similar to the tiny fibers of a nylon rope, adhesions are made up of individual strands that attach to each other to create powerful bonds, or cross-links.
+Similar to the tiny fibers of a nylon rope, adhesions are made up of individual strands that attach to each other to create powerful bonds or cross-links.
 Our therapy reduces adhesions by detaching these cross-links.

 Affecting approximately eight million women in the U.S., endometriosis is a condition in which tissue that normally lines the uterus is found in other areas.
 The tissue may be found on or near the reproductive organs or within the abdominal cavity.
 These misplaced endometrial tissues respond to the menstrual cycle as they would in the uterus — by swelling.
 The result is inflammation, which often results in the formation of adhesions as the body heals from the inflammation.